-You will need to undergo Disclosure and Barring Service checks if your client group are under the age of 18 or are vulnerable adults.
+You'll also need a Disclosure and Barring Service (DBS) certificate if your client group are under the age of 18 or are vulnerable adults.

 This voluntary experience can help towards gaining a place on a course accredited by a recognised coaching body.
-You will also need to find similar work experience to complete the necessary training hours that will be part of your life coaching course.
+You'll also need to find similar work experience to complete the necessary training hours that will be part of your life coaching course.

-The majority of life coaches are self-employed although many people may incorporate their life coaching skills into their existing role.
+The majority of life coaches are self-employed, although many people incorporate their life coaching skills into their existing role.

-If you become a member of a recognised coaching body, you could also advertise with online directories such as Life Coach Directory.
-This is a great way to promote your work and develop your client base.
-It opens up opportunities to you as you can work both nationally and internationally via video calling or on the phone.
+If you become a member of a recognised coaching body, you could advertise with online directories such as Life Coach Directory.
+This is a great way to promote your work and develop a client base.
+It opens up opportunities as you can work both nationally and internationally via video calling or on the phone.

-It may be possible to find work within the NHS or in Employee Assistance Programmes (EAPs), where coaching is offered internally to staff.
-To get a job this way, you'll typically need substantial experience along with a relevant accredited coaching qualification.
+It's possible to find work within the NHS or in Employee Assistance Programmes (EAPs), where coaching is offered internally to staff.
+To get a job this way, you'll need substantial experience along with a relevant accredited coaching qualification.

 Opportunities are growing for life coaches to work in a range of community projects such as prisons, with organisations such as Coaching Inside and Out (CIAO), schools, the charity sector, health and wellbeing and professional support services.
 Higher education institutions are also using life coaches for supporting students through the university experience and for career planning.